Testing the dark SU(N) Yang-Mills theory Confined Landscape: From the Lattice to Gravitational Waves: Introduction

-We discover that the immense landscape of dark confined theories will be strongly constrained by the next generation of GW observatories.
-For any number of dark colours $N$ larger than two, we demonstrate that the dark confinement scale in the GeV range can be constrained by future GW detection experiments such as LISA \cite{Audley:2017drz, Baker:2019nia,LISAdocument}, the Big Bang Observer (BBO) \cite{Crowder:2005nr, Corbin:2005ny, Harry:2006fi,Thrane:2013oya, Yagi:2011wg}, and DECIGO \cite{Seto:2001qf,Yagi:2011wg, Kawamura:2006up,Isoyama:2018rjb}, as well as in the TeV region by the Einstein Telescope (ET) \cite{Punturo:2010zz, Hild:2010id, Sathyaprakash:2012jk, Maggiore:2019uih} and the Cosmic Explorer (CE) \cite{Evans:2016mbw, Reitze:2019iox}.
-The range of dark confinement scales that will be covered by the GW experiments ranges from the MeV to PeV scale as shown in \autoref{fig:SNR}.
-Our computations show that these experiments will be able to rule out a significant amount of dark sector models.
-In particular, for confinement temperatures from one to few hundreds GeV, the full range of theories will be independently tested by BBO and DECIGO.
-They could either rule out such dark dynamics or more excitingly detect a signal.
+We compute the constraints on the dark confined landscape from the next generation of GW observatories including LISA \cite{Audley:2017drz, Baker:2019nia,LISAdocument}, the Big Bang Observer (BBO) \cite{Crowder:2005nr, Corbin:2005ny, Harry:2006fi,Thrane:2013oya, Yagi:2011wg}, DECIGO \cite{Seto:2001qf,Yagi:2011wg, Kawamura:2006up,Isoyama:2018rjb}, the Einstein Telescope (ET) \cite{Punturo:2010zz, Hild:2010id, Sathyaprakash:2012jk, Maggiore:2019uih}, and the Cosmic Explorer (CE) \cite{Evans:2016mbw, Reitze:2019iox}.
+The signal-to-noise ratio of all experiments over the dark confinement scales from the MeV to PeV scale is shown in \cref{fig:SNR}.
+Intriguingly, for confinement temperatures from one to a few hundred GeV, the full range of theories will be independently tested by BBO and DECIGO.
+They could either constrain such dark dynamics or more excitingly detect signals.

-This work constitutes an essential stepping stone towards embarking in careful analyses of dark sectors featuring both dark gluons and quarks.
+This work constitutes a stepping stone towards embarking in a careful analysis of dark sectors featuring both dark gluons and quarks \footnote{For any strongly coupled (composite) theory, the pure gluon dynamics are the key-ingredients and backbones.
+Thus, our work paves the road to study more elaborate models.
+For earlier analyses of the chiral phase transition see \cite{Jarvinen:2009mh, Schwaller:2015tja, Chen:2017cyc, Helmboldt:2019pan, Agashe:2019lhy, Bigazzi:2020avc}.}.
 In this case, the relevant phase transitions include the dark deconfinement and the dark chiral phase transition.
-We can take into account these transitions by extending the work here to properly marrying lattice data with the appropriate effective actions introduced first in \cite{Mocsy:2003tr, Mocsy:2003qw}.
-Earlier analyses appeared first in \cite{Jarvinen:2009mh} and later on in \cite{Schwaller:2015tja, Helmboldt:2019pan}.
+We can take into account these transitions by extending the current work to properly marrying lattice data with the appropriate effective actions introduced first in \cite{Mocsy:2003tr, Mocsy:2003qw}.